archaephyrryx/pd2-setgame-peter-alex-benny/log.md

 2014-06-11 ~ Peter Duchovni ~ Added development branch for 2d gui (template gui)
 2014-06-12 ~ Peter Duchovni ~ Modified asymptote code so that images have same dimensions
-			      Wrote semi-functioning gui (issues with image loading)
+			      Wrote semi-functioning gui (issues with image loading) 2014-06-13 ~ Peter Duchovni ~ Modified code so that images are pre-generated instead of dynamically created 2014-06-14 ~ Peter Duchovni ~ Added script to generate appropriate asy files Modified makefile to use time-stamp for png generation Debugged GUI
+			      Added game features to GUI